 During a conference call last week, someone asked if it would be possible to run their YouTube ads on television.
 Specifically she wanted to run an ad on 60 Minutes.
 Interesting question.
-Let me look into that.
+Let’s look into that.

 But first — if you don’t mind me asking — why in the world would you want to run your YouTube ad on Television?

 “Lots of reasons.
 Before I got here we used to do television.
 Then we tried YouTube.
 It was cheaper.
 Times were tough.
-But people don’t remember seeing the YouTube ads.
+But people don’t remember seeing the YouTube ads as much as they remember TV ads.

 The thing now is that management is telling me that TV worked a lot better.
 So we may do both.